 - We would think that age 10 would be the absolute minimum age for trekking the Inca Trail, but only on if they meet most of the 4 initial questions above.
 That they are fit, outdoorsy and resilient.
-The Inca Trail is a trek that MOST adults struggle with, both due to the altitude gain and loss, and the altitude….
+The Inca Trail is a trek that MOST adults struggle with, both due to the altitude gain and loss, and the altitude in general.
 Plus the STEPS.
-This is going to be harder for a small child, so if in doubt, put your trek off for a year or two.
+This is going to be harder for a small child!
+If in doubt, put your trek off for a year or two.

 - ‘The best age for an ‘average’ child would be their teens – from 13 upwards.

-- The Steps on the Inca Trail are often about 30 cm or 12 inches high, in some parts approaching the sun gate even harder.
-This will be challenging
+- Steps on the Inca Trail are often about 30 cm or 12 inches high, in some parts approaching the sun gate even harder.
+This will be challenging.

 - The narrow trail and steep drops that characterize some sections of the Inca Trail are challenging for many adults, more so for children.

-Disclaimer: We haven’t experienced the tweens age as a parent – we are just entering into this phase.
-However, Mumma Traveller has operated a Peruvian Trekking agency for over 10 years and worked with many parents on a range of treks… and bases this advice on feedback from those parents!
+Disclaimer: We haven’t experienced the tweens age as a parent, we are just entering into this phase.
+However, mumma traveler has operated a Peruvian Trekking agency for over 10 years and worked with many parents on a range of treks and bases this advice on feedback from those parents!